Academic Catalog

 4 Credits

-ATEG 50700 Clinical Principles of Medical Science (NLA)
+ATEG 50700 Assessment of General Medical Conditions (NLA)

-Examine the etiology, pathology, process, diagnosis and treatment of diseases of the human body.
-Emphasis is placed on the immune, cardiovascular, pulmonary, gastrointestinal, endocrine, renal, urogenital, dermatological systems and their associated disorders and conditions.
-Analysis of pharmacological interventions and their application will be discussed.
-Lab activities will enhance clinical skills for assessment of common medical conditions.
-Prerequisites: ATEG 50100; ATEG 50200.
+Examines the etiology, pathology, process, diagnosis and treatment of diseases of the human body.
+Emphasizes disorders and conditions of the immune, cardiovascular, pulmonary, gastrointestinal, endocrine, renal, urogenital, and dermatological systems.
+Discusses the application of pharmacological interventions.
+Prerequisites: ATEG 50100.
 (S)

 4 Credits